 The truth is, going from two incomes to one requires sacrifice, there’s just no way around it.
 I had to change my expectations and be prepared to do things that took me out of my comfort zone.

-For example, I had to be prepared to work longer hours and spend less money.
+- I had to be prepared to work longer hours (cuz my son did NOT sleep through the night for FOREVER) and spend less money.

-BUT, I found a way to adjust my expectations, accept those sacrifices, and enjoy my new life.
+Even though those adjustments might sound difficult, they weren’t impossible.
+I DID find a way to change my expectations, accept those sacrifices, and enjoy my new life.

 I’d love to say that we found a way to live purely on one income, but that didn’t happen for us.